afontcu/afontcu.dev/content/blog/feedback-loops.md

 ## Gimme examples

 Okay, okay.
-Here's a non-exhaustive list.
+Here's a non-exhaustive list of examples and some questions they might try to answer.

 **Static analysis** (type analysis and linting tools): "Does the code I wrote have valid syntax and grammar?"